 |Home History Glossary Guides Publishers Artists Topicals Collecting Blog Calendar Contact|

 At the beginning of the 20th century a perfect storm arose between the growing forces of technology, economics, and art that created the Golden Age of Post Cards.
-It marked a major paradigm shift in which postcards moved from solely being a means of correspondence to a collectible item.
-More cards were produced and collected on a worldwide basis during those early years than at any other point in history.
-It is these cards in particular that are the most sought after by today’s collector, but the entire spectrum of postcards ranging from the earliest 19th century postal to digital cards is what makes up the field of Deltiology.
+This marked a major paradigm shift in which postcards moved from solely being a means of correspondence to a widely sought collectible item.
+Not only were more cards produced and collected on a worldwide basis during those early years than at any other point in history, it was the largest collecting craze to have ever taken place.
+It is these cards in particular that are the most sought after by today’s collector, but the entire spectrum of postcards ranging from the earliest 19th century postal to the modern digital e-card is what makes up the field of Deltiology.

-This site is directed toward both the novice and professional, collector and dealer alike.
-Knowledge can be a valuable tool to those with interest in postcards on all levels.
+This site is directed toward both the novice and professional for knowledge can be a valuable tool for those with interest in postcards on all levels.
 Much of the information available to collectors today is very myopic in outlook.
 Here a broader approach is taken in an attempt to create a more comprehensive understanding of the field.
 Although most of the content of these pages are meant to present helpful facts and be free of editorial, it must be stated that history is a matter of interpretation and is always approached with certain biases.
 Some may also find an occasional card posted on this site offensive, but they are here only to illustrate the complete role that postcards have played with our society.
 History cannot be properly understood if we are selective of what we wish to remember.
 Postcards do not always reflect reality but they do give insights into the different ways we have perceived realty over time.
 This is their gift to us whether we wish to acknowledge it or not.

-There are several parts to this site due to its size; a comprehensive illustrated history of postcards, an in depth glossary with extensive postcard guides to a variety of subjects, information on publishers and printers as well as artists, examples of postcard topics available to collect, interviews with collectors, and a blog page with articles and reviews.
+This site is divided into several parts due to its size; a comprehensive illustrated history of postcards, an in depth glossary, extensive postcard guides to a variety of subjects including printing techniques and warfare, information on publishers and printers as well as artists, examples of postcard topics available to collect, interviews with collectors, and a blog page with articles and reviews.
 Enjoy your exploration.

 This website was designed and developed by Alan Petrulis, and he is responsible for all posted content unless otherwise noted.
 Original content is copyrighted and should not be directly copied without reference to source (metropostcard.com).
 General information of public record may be used without reference.
 The cards posted on this site are not for sale, nor do I purchase or appraise cards, they are reproduced here for educational purposes only.
-If you are interested in buying or selling cards you can attend one of the Metropolitan Postcard Club’s meetings or shows in New York City listed on the Calendar Page.
 Anyone who would like to submit additional information to this site may reach me through the Contact Page.